mlhartme/stool/main/documentation.md

 #### DESCRIPTION

 Creates a new stage- and backstage directory and enters the stage directory.
-In most cases, you can invoke `stool create` similar to `svn checkout`: with an url and a directory to checkout to.
+In most cases, you can get `stool create` similar to `svn checkout`: with an url and a directory to checkout to.

 *url* specifies the application you want to run in your stage.
 In many cases, the url is a subversion url prefixed